Best Known For

 Answer questions and see how you rank against other players.Play Now

-Brian May was born July 19, 1947 in Hampton, England.
+Brian May was born July 19, 1947, in Hampton, England.
 In 1971, he hit the road with his band, Queen, playing lead guitar on his homemade axe, the "Red Special."
 In 1973, Queen released their self-titled debut album.
-In 1977 he wrote the song "We are the Champions," one of band's greatest hits.
 By 1985, the band was declining in popularity.
+In 1977, Queen released "We Will Rock You," one of the groups most popular songs.
 In 1991, leader singer Freddie Mercury died.
 In 2005,

 "I was thinking, 'What can you give an audience while they are standing there?
 They can stomp and they can clap and they can sing some kind of chant.'
 To me it was a united thing.
 It was an expression of strength."